 keep_completed

+Format <integer></integer>

 Default 0

 Description Specifies the number of seconds jobs should be held in the Completed state after exiting.
-For more information, see Keeping Completed Jobs.
+For more information, see 3.5 Keeping Completed Jobs.

-Example [qmgr -c "set queue batch keep_completed=120"
+Example (qmgr -c "set queue batch keep_completed=120"

-kill_delay
+kill_delay Format <integer></integer>

-Format <integer></integer> Default 2 Description Specifies the number of seconds between sending a SIGTERM and a SIGKILI a job in a specific queue that you want to cancel.
-It is possible that the job script, and any child processes it spawns, can receive several SIGTERM signa before the SIGKILL signal is received.
-Image: All MOMs must be configured with Sexec_with_exec true in order for kill_delay to work, even when relying on default kill_delay settings.
+kill_delay Default 2 Description Specifies the number of seconds between sending a SIGTERM and a SIGKILL to a job in a specific queue that you want to cancel.
+It is possible that the job script, and any child processes it spawns, can receive several SIGTERM signals before the SIGKILL signal is received.
+Image: Image: All MOMs must be configured with \$exec_with_exec_true in order for kill_delay to work, even when relying on default kill_delay settings.
 This setting overrides the server setting.
-See kill_delay in Appendix B: Server Parameters - page 328.
-Example [qmgr -c "set queue batch kill_delay=30"]
+See kill_delay in Appendix B: Server Parameters.
+Example (qmgr -c "set queue batch kill_delay=30"